argoproj-labs/argo-client-java/docs/WorkflowServiceApi.md

 <a name="resubmitWorkflow"></a>
 # **resubmitWorkflow**
-> IoArgoprojWorkflowV1alpha1Workflow resubmitWorkflow(namespace, name, body)
+> Workflow resubmitWorkflow(namespace, name, body)